VladimirKalachikhin/GooglePhotosURLs/README.md

 # GooglePhotosURLs
-PHP function to create list of GooglePhotos from GooglePhotos public album url.
+PHP function to create list of GooglePhotos from the GooglePhotos public album url.
 ## Features
 * Original, preview or any size of images (by GooglePhoto engine)
 * `<img ...>` or url only output